LightBitsLabs/los-csi/docs/src/workload_deployment/static_manifests/secret_and_storage_class_static.md

 > - `JWT`
 > - `mgmt-endpoints`
 >
-> Without modifing these parameters, the workloads will likely fail.
+> Without modifying these parameters, the workloads will likely fail.

 ### Storing LightOS Authentication JWT in a Kubernetes Secret